What does Texas HB2026 do?

 HB2026 is enforced by Texas Department of Transportation.

-The compliance urgency for HB2026 is rated as "low".
-Businesses and organizations should review the requirements and timeline to ensure timely compliance.
+The regulatory priority for HB2026 is rated as "low".
+Businesses and organizations should review the legislation to understand potential impacts.

 The cost impact of HB2026 is estimated as "low".
 This may vary based on industry and implementation requirements.